Build a Discord Bot People Actually Use

 Step 1

-Decide the bot's one job, and get it to say hi
+Decide what your bot does, and get it to say hi

 - 2